-Stand-alone housing support services have a separate quality framework.
+Combined housing support and care at home services have a separate quality framework.

 In order to identify outcomes that are relevant to the service, you should consider the aims and objectives of the service when looking at the quality illustrations and evaluating it using the quality indicators and key questions.